OfficeDev/msteams-docs.de-DE/msteams-platform/tabs/how-to/create-tab-pages/configuration-page.md

 #### <a name="insert-placeholders-in-the-configurationurl"></a>Einfügen von Platzhaltern in das `configurationUrl`

 Fügen Sie Ihrer Basis Kontextschnittstellenplatzhalter `configurationUrl` hinzu.
-Zum Beispiel:
+Beispiel:

 ##### <a name="base-url"></a>Basis-URL